garycome/fuseclick-doc/en/0203-differenct_price_model_campaigns.md

-# How to manage campaigns with different price models for one offer？
+# How to manage campaigns with different price models for one Offer？

-When you have affiliates to promote a CPI offer ,  the media-buyer team also post the offer to some DSP platforms using CPM price model.
+Imagine that affiliates are promoting a CPI Offer for your network, and your media-buyer team is posting the Offer to DSP platforms in CPM price model in the meantime.
+How to track the traffic in such ONE Offer?

-These two different promotion ways use different method to calculate cost.
-For the CPI price model, you will pay to affiliates for installations or conversions, for the CPM price model, the media buyer team will pay to DSP platforms for impressions.
+These two different promotion channels use different models to calculate cost.
+For CPI price model, you will pay to affiliates for installations or conversions; for the CPM price model, the media buyer team will pay to DSP platforms for impressions.
+How to do the billing in such ONE Offer?

-You may need collect data from different systems, and summize for the total cost of the offer.
+Usually finance needs to collect data from different systems and then summarize for total cost of the Offer.

-The FuseClick system provides you convenience by automation of these tasks.
+FuseClick provides you convenience by automation of these tasks.

-In FuseClick, you can set CPI campaigns and CPM campaigns for one same offer. and the system will calculate cost of installations(conversions) for CPI campaigns,  and cost of impression for CPM campaigns.
+In FuseClick, you can set CPI campaigns and CPM campaigns for one same Offer.
+FuseClick Campaign system will calculate both cost of installations/conversions for CPI campaigns and cost of impression for CPM campaigns.

 ![MultiplePriceModel](../image/fuseclick_mutliple_price_model.png)

-The system aggregates all the cost under the offer automatically, so you can get the profit of the offer at a glance.
+FuseClick Tracking system aggregates all of cost under the Offer automatically, so you can get the profit of the Offer at a glance.

 Similarly, you can set CPC campaigns to calculate costs when a click occurs.
+Everything work smartly in FuseClick.